 Aside from working on your fuel economy, you can also use a credit card with high gas rewards like 3–5% cash back.
 These cards reward you when you use them to buy fuel, and some cards also reward other spending categories.

 The best strategy is to choose a card with the highest rewards in areas that you spend the most.
 If your spending balances across multiple categories, you might choose a card that customizes or rotates the rewards category.

-Maintaining your tires at the correct air pressure can improve your mileage by up to 3.3%.
+Maintaining your tires at the correct air pressure can improve your mileage by a few cents per gallon.
+The savings increase if you drive with tire pressure that’s much lower than your manufacturer recommends.
 Plus, properly inflated tires will last longer and perform better.

 30 to 35 psi is the recommended tire pressure for most cars.
 You can check your owner’s manual or the inside of your driver-side door for the recommended pressure.
 If you’re going on a long trip or carrying a lot of stuff, you may need to increase your tire pressure.

 The more braking and accelerating you do, the more gas you use.
 Aim to maintain your speeds and coast as much as possible, especially if you’re approaching a slope or stop.
 In a traffic jam or stop-and-go traffic, avoid speeding up and stopping and instead gently tap the gas and coast to a stop.